TechnoMageKOMT/Programming_Notes/JavaScript/jQuery/AAA_Basics.md

   console.log(data);
 ```

 NB!
 This data won't appear on the HTML element when doing a inspector lookup, but will be there.
 Console.log will confirm that it is there.
-NB!
-This data won't appear on the HTML element when doing a inspector lookup, but will be there.
-Console.log will confirm that it is there.